Terryy315/BVEX_Projects/README.md

 # Summer2025
-Some of the work for the BVEX project, as reference and extra backup
+Some of the work for the BVEX project, as references

 Contains hardware and software files